-Third-party cookies and device identifiers, like IDFA, enable high addressability across websites and mobile apps as companies in the digital advertising value chain are able to recognize individual consumer devices as people use them to browse the internet or use mobile apps.
+Third-party cookies and device identifiers, like IDFA, enable high addressability across websites and mobile apps.
+As a result, companies in the digital advertising value chain can recognize individual consumer devices as people use them for browsing the internet or using mobile apps.

 This change represents a tremendous shift in how advertisers need to think about targeting ads to consumers and measuring the success of their ad campaigns.

-The industry needs a more nuanced definition of addressability in response to every major browser moving to deprecate third-party cookies, and mobile app platforms, like Apple iOS, making mobile advertising identifiers opt-in only.
+The industry needs a more nuanced definition of addressability in response to every major browser moving to deprecate third-party cookies and mobile app platforms, like Apple iOS, making mobile advertising identifiers opt-in only.

 Collectively, the categories displayed in this diagram represent the future state of addressability.
 Each ad impression will fall into one of these addressability categories.
 Working from left to right in the diagram, the definitions below explain what addressability will mean.

-- First-Party Identified
+- First-Party Identified:

 - Cross-Domain Identified

-Examining the internet through the lens of the Addressability Spectrum
+Examining the Internet Through the Lens of the Addressability Spectrum

-Below, four stereotypical websites are used to illustrate how the new definition of addressability along a spectrum creates challenges for advertisers when compared to current advertising methods.
+Below, four stereotypical websites illustrate how the new definition of addressability along a spectrum creates challenges for advertisers compared to current advertising methods.

-Login-publisher.com is representative of very high quality, very high traffic websites that have consistent viewership.
-These websites are able to identify between 10-15% of their visitors because they’ve found ways to incentivize visitors to create accounts or sign up for subscriptions.
-Further, these websites tend to be some of the largest and most popular websites on the internet.
+- Login-publisher.com is representative of high-quality, high-traffic websites with consistent viewership.
+These websites can identify 10-15% of their visitors because they’ve found ways to incentivize visitors to create accounts or sign up for subscriptions.
+Further, these websites are some of the largest and most popular online websites.

-When viewed through the lens of the Addressability Spectrum, it becomes clear that addressability will change significantly when third-party cookies are deprecated in all major browsers and mobile device identifiers become opt-in only on iOS and Android.
+When viewed through the lens of the Addressability Spectrum, it becomes clear that addressability will change significantly when third-party cookies are deprecated in all major browsers, and mobile device identifiers become opt-in only on iOS and Android.

-As more privacy regulations are passed, technical blocks to work-arounds like first party click redirects and device fingerprinting are put in place consumer transparency, control, and consent is increasingly required for the capture and use of consumer information to power digital advertising, those cross-domain identifiers will be less and less valuable because consumers are expected to restrict the capture and use of their data to the websites and businesses they trust.
+As more privacy regulations are passed, technical blocks to workarounds like first-party click redirects and device fingerprinting are put in place, consumer transparency, control, and consent are increasingly required for the capture and use of consumer information to power digital advertising, and those cross-domain identifiers will be less and less valuable because consumers are expected to restrict the capture and use of their data to the websites and businesses they trust.

 TripleLift is focused on a portfolio strategy to solve for the future of addressability.
-Our products will use the best available data from across the addressability spectrum, on every ad impression, to ensure that a campaign will reach the intended audience.
+Our products will use the best available data from across the addressability spectrum on every ad impression to ensure that a campaign will reach the intended audience.